bujiio/buji-pac4j/README.md

 ### Use the appropriate profile

-After successfull authentication, the first principal is the *typedId* (a unique id accross providers and users) and the second principal is the user profile:
+After successful authentication, the first principal is the *typedId* (a unique id accross providers and users) and the second principal is the user profile:

     String typedId = (String) SecurityUtils.getSubject().getPrincipal();
     // common profile to all providers